Rafael-Yokoyama/Rafael-Yokoyama/README.md

  * 💻  fifth semester of computer engineering   ;)

-* 📚 I'm currently studying with the class of Campinas Tech Talents!
+* 📚 I'm currently studying at freeCodeCamp

-* 📚  I’m currently learning React with JavaScript and  TypeScript
+* 📚  I’m currently studying React with JavaScript and  TypeScript
 <br/>